Symantec/cwa-python-samples/README.md

 Refer to Symantec CWA API documentation at: https://apidocs.symantec.com/home/SCWA

 Before you get started you need a Symantec Cloud Workload Assurance Account.
-If you do not have one sign up for a trial account using this link, select the 'Cloud Workload Assurance' check box: [TBD]
+If you do not have one sign up for a trial account using this link, select the 'Cloud Workload Assurance' check box: https://securitycloud.symantec.com/cc/#/onboard

 You can also buy Cloud Workload Assurance from Amazon AWS Market Place that also includes free usage.
-Click this link: [TBD]
+Click this link: https://aws.amazon.com/marketplace/pp/B07JM2CFK4

 After you have activated your account, completed AWS Connection with periodic sync interval; you are ready to start using these samples